olvyhq/docusaurus-integration-example/README.md

 Now you'll be able to see a What's New link on Docusaurus site navbar.

-**NOTE: The id of the navigation item here is `olvy-whats-new`.
-You will need it to the Target Element selector you've added for your Widget on Olvy Dashboard. (in step 1 above)**

 3. Next let's add the Olvy script.
 In `docusaurus.config.js` add the following scripts in the `script` key

 ```